Scottish Highland Holiday, Cairn Gorm & Loch

 fire going.
 Even in mid-summer we found the evenings chilly in

-the Scottish Highlands, must be because us southerners are used to
+the Scottish Highlands, maybe because us southerners are used to warmer

 |